Day centres, drop-in centres and community hubs

 Many people who have been assessed as being eligible for support by their local council will then use some of their Personal Budget to pay for help in getting to or from the day centre or drop-in centre of their choice.

 If you think you may have difficulties in getting to or from a centre then take a look at our section on Travel and Transport for suggestions.

 Centres and hubs in your area

-We have gathered together details of various day centres, drop-in centres and community hubs currently running in the Westminster, Kensington and Chelsea, and Hammersmith and & Fulham areas.
+We have gathered together details of various day centres, drop-in centres and community hubs currently running in the Westminster and Kensington and Chelsea.

 If you know of any other club, day centre, drop-in centre or any other organisation which might be of interest to users of this site then please take a minute to tell us about it using the 'Tell us what you think' button below.

 Take a look at our list of day centres and drop-in centres in Kensington and Chelsea